Labor Day Special: Nailing the arm and hammer trademark (Archive post)

 ARM & HAMMER BAKING SODA The muscular arm and raised hammer represent Vulcan, Roman mythological god of fire and metalworking, and was once the symbol of the Vulcan Spice Mill in Brooklyn, N.Y.
 James A. Church, owner of the firm, took the symbol with him when he shut down the mill in 1867 and went into business with his father, a baking soda manufacturer.
 Shortly afterwards, the “power” behind Vulcan’s arm and hammer became the trademark of Church’s baking soda, which had the “force” to make bread dough rise.

 Well, I am not anybody to do so, but I would venture that scholar Kim Munson is, because she seems to know more about this symbol than anyone on earth, having written this amazing article right here.
 And says Ms. Munson, both Wallechinsky and Wallace and Coleman are all wrong, wrong, wrong.
-It’s not forced uprising — though, from a Leninist perspective, that would be perfect — as the Almanac boys say nor fine grinding as your dutiful blogger suggests, but, rather, something altogether different that brought the arm and hammer together with the baking soda:
+It’s not forced uprising — though, from a Leninist perspective, that would be perfect — as the Almanac boys say.
+Nor is this about fine grinding as your dutiful blogger suggests.
+It is, rather, something altogether different that brought the arm and hammer together with the baking soda:

 We can only hypothesize why Church, Patterson, or anyone else decided to use the arm & hammer emblem as a commercial logo at this time.
 First, it was an established icon that would be easily remembered.
 As a symbol of the national labor movement, the arm & hammer still retained the positive connotations of integrity and strength derived from the Vulcan myth.
 This is also the exact time that the seeds of the union label movement were being planted across the country in San Francisco, starting with the Carpenter’s 8 Hour lumber stamp (1869) and the Cigar Maker’s “white men” label (1874).
 These labels were meant give consumers an economic way to support labor, and to a way to differentiate higher quality union made goods from those produced in sweatshops and other unsanitary conditions.
 It may be possible that consumers were prepared for the concept of the union label because they had already started to see and trust products that used “honest labor,” the arm & hammer emblem or other variations on this theme as a selling point.